About Anna O. Law

 I am an Associate Professor of Political Science and Herbert Kurz Chair in Constitutional Rights at CUNY Brooklyn College.
 I specialize in public law (including U.S. constitutional law, federal courts, legal institutions such as the American jury system) and U.S. immigration policy history.

-Under a National Science Foundation collaborative research grant with Karen Musalo of University of California Law, San Francisco, and Katherine Donato of Georgetown University, we are seeking to answer the question: How do U.S. immigration courts decide gender-based asylum cases?
-For this project, we are analyzing hundreds of immigration agency administrative decisions and creating two original data sets that we will analyze both quantitatively and qualitatively to assess which factors affect legal outcomes.
+In an non-overlapping line of research, I study immigration courts.
+With a National Science Foundation collaborative research grant with Karen Musalo of University of California Law, San Francisco, we seek to answer the question: How do U.S. immigration courts decide gender-based asylum cases?
+For this project, we are quantitatively and qualitatively analyzed hundreds of immigration agency administrative decisions and creating two original data sets, one on Immigration Judge decisions, the other on Board of Immigration Appeals ones.
+Our first article (with Annie Daher, Katharine Donato, and Chelsea Meiners will be out at Boston College Law Review in November 2024)

-As a political scientist, I study legal institutions like the federal courts as one institution sharing power with Congress and the Presidency, and I treat legal outcomes not just as products of doctrinal development, but also political contestation.
-But, because my training was interdisciplinary and included law, political science, and American studies, I reach across disciplinary lines.
+A word about my theoretical and methodological approaches.
+As a political scientist, I study legal institutions like the federal courts as one institution sharing power with Congress and the Presidency, and I treat legal outcomes not just as products of doctrinal development, but also of political contestation.
+Because my training was interdisciplinary and included law, political science, and American studies, I write and research across disciplinary lines.

 I favor historical institutionalism as an analytical approach, meaning that my research is temporally sensitive.
 I believe that often why something happened is explained best by when it happened—and what else was happening at the same time in the rest of U.S. history.
 My first book, The Immigration Battle in American Courts, was both empirical and historical.
-I traced the role of the federal appellate courts in U.S. immigration policy across federal court history.
+I traced the evolving roles of the two highest federal in U.S. immigration policy from 1891 to 2001.

 The Herbert Kurz Chair in Constitutional Rights